MemeGoddess/Article-Reader/README.md

 # Article-Reader
-Application to read out articles aloud in readable form (2016, Age 17).
+Application to read out articles aloud in readable form (2016).
 This project was intended for personal use, now uploaded to demonstrate my coding over the years.

 # Usage
 Open the application and click the "Demo" button to display an article